XII. Long-Term Services and Support Model Components

 • There are low barriers to entry into the occupation.
 States have either no formal training requirements or minimal requirements.
 Hence, there is little information on the numbers of people entering this occupation each year.

 Because of these challenges, we use a different approach to supply modeling than used for modeling other health occupations in HWSM.
 Specifically, we look at growth in the population from which the supply of direct services workers comes and model the implications if the LTSS sector can maintain its share of the candidate pool.
-Using the combined 2017-2021 ACS files, we see that direct care workers are disproportionately younger adults, but all ages are represented (Exhibit XII‑2).
+Using the combined 2018-2022 ACS files, we see that direct care workers, particularly Nursing Assistants, are disproportionately younger adults, but all ages are represented (Exhibit XII‑2).
 Minority populations are highly represented among direct care workers (Exhibit XII‑3).
 Most direct care workers are female (Exhibit XII‑4).

 Modeling demand